Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 10. Revolved Side Angle Pose (Parivrtta Parsvakonasana)

-Revolved Single Angle Pose is another challenging asana, so perfect for experienced yogis that really want to work on building their strength further.
+Revolved side angle is another challenging asana, so perfect for experienced yogis that really want to work on building their strength further.

-Greater flexibility in the spine is one of the huge benefits of the pose.
-It’s thought that the twist through the core muscles delivers a deep stretch.
+Greater flexibility in the spine is one of the biggest rewards.
+It’s thought that the twist through the abdominal muscles delivers a deep stretch.[8]

-Plus as you enter the pose through a lunge it helps to elongate and stretch the spine.
+Plus as you enter the posture through a lunge it helps to elongate and stretch the spine.

 Want to be a yoga powerhouse?
 It’s time to get started!